vindecodex/vindecodex/README.md

 🔭 I'am a software engineer currently working in a project using Javascript framework (React, Redux) and Node as backend.

-🌱 With my free time I'am learning C++, clean code, design patterns.
+🌱 With my free time I'am learning C++, clean code, clean architecture, design patterns, UML and systems design.

 ### Technologies Learned
 |Language   |Frontend  | Database |